Summary

 AppleMark

-But what will happen, when the last witnesses have disappeared?
+But what will happen when the last witnesses have disappeared?
 The descendants already feel concerned to perpetuate the testimony and associate with the simple recording of facts a philosophical and moral meditation.
 They thus invite the generations who did not live at that time to become aware of their role as new witnesses, perhaps in turn conveying a desire for transmission.

 III- THE YOUNG GENERATIONS

-From the canvas to engraving, to posters, comics, photography, photomontage, or video editing... through performance or in-situ work; themes, forms and means are almost inexhaustible.
+From the canvas to engraving, posters, comics, photography, photomontage, or video editing... through performance or in-situ work; themes, forms and means are almost inexhaustible.

-a) The comic strip at the service of memory
+) Comics at the service of memory

 Comics, this so-called minor art, readily rubs against major events.
 Even if the Holocaust remains an exception.